-UBIQUITY's core task is to securely connect a client to remote devices through the Internet (considered an insecure network).
+UBIQUITY Private Server's core task is to securely connect a client to remote devices through a private network or through the Internet (considered an insecure network).
 Thus, security is paramount on all design and implementation decisions, more than any other usability aspects.